apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Terrorist eliminated': IDF documents close-quarters elimination of terrorists in southern Gaza**
+**Former VP Dick Cheney says he will vote for Harris**

-You can read more about it [here](https://www.jpost.com/israel-hamas-war/article-819115).
+You can read more about it [here](https://www.npr.org/2024/09/07/nx-s1-5104718/dick-cheney-voting-kamala-harris-trump-election).

 ## Requirements
 - Python 3.8